Be Still: SALT's Commentary for Fifth Week after Pentecost

 Scripture:

-1) Jesus has just told several parables about the “kingdom” or “reign” of God, and now, that very evening, instructs his disciples to take him across the Sea of Galilee by boat.
+1) Jesus has just told several parables about the “kingdom” or “reign” of God, and now, that very evening, he instructs the disciples to take him across the Sea of Galilee by boat.
 It’s as though the parables flow directly into the journey, as if to say, God’s reign has come, and this is what it’s like in parable form (sowing seeds, graceful growth, a weed subversively taking over a field) — and now, this is what it’s like in the form of action.
 Though night is falling, we’ll head across the sea into Gentile territory, where we’ll confront even more death-dealing adversaries.
 Even tonight’s journey itself will take on this death-defying character of adventure and struggle: we’ll sail into the shadows of a storm, with the wind and sea against us…

 2) As the waves bear down on the boat, Jesus is asleep in the stern, an ancient sign of equanimity and trust in God (compare Job 11:18-19 and Psalms 3:5 and 4:8).
 The disciples are understandably distraught, and their cry, “Teacher, do you not care that we are perishing?” echoes the ancient Israelite tradition of lamentation (compare Psalms 35:23; 69:1-2,14-15; 107:26-28).